Auchonvillers

 Auchonvillers (/fr/; Chonvilé) is a commune in the Somme department in Hauts-de-France in northern France.

 Its name seems to come from an old German man's name Alko (hypocoristic for a name starting Alk-) or similar (who invaded with the Franks in the 5th century AD), and Latin villare ("[land] belonging to a villa, farm").

 First World War

 The area was involved in the Battle of the Somme.
 There is a Commonwealth War Cemetery in the commune.
-English-speaking troops commonly rendered the place's name as "Ocean Villas".
+English-speaking troops commonly rendered the place's name as 'Ocean Villas'; British gunners also knew it as 'Eight-inch Villas'.